 As underlined by Cedefop (2019), in presence of a mismatch between the learners’ expectations and the reality of the profession, “work-based training can also be discouraging and lead to drop-out”.
-This situation could be comprehensibly more challenging for disabled individuals, that often find themselves in a condition of strong distress on the workplace.
-Following the recommendation of the European Disability Strategy 2010-20 of the European Commission, ACTIVET aims to tackle this issue, increasing disabled individuals’ participation on the workplace and their self-awareness of their competences, through “information exchange and mutual learning”.
+This situation could be comprehensibly more challenging for disabled individuals, that often find themselves in a condition of strong distress in the workplace.
+Following the recommendation of the European Disability Strategy 2010-20 of the European Commission, ACTIVET aims to tackle this issue, increasing disabled individuals’ participation in the workplace and their self-awareness of their competencies, through “information exchange and mutual learning”.

 This goal will be implemented thanks to the definition of a pathway to achieve the following objectives: